strategio-tech/fp-sim5-madly-devops/README.md

 * Mongoose
 * JavaScript

+## Main Features
+* Users are able to have as many timers as they want
+* Users are able to delete timers before and after completion.
+* Users can distinguish timers by the various color options available.
+* There's a confetti celebration at the end of each timer.

 ## Optimizations
-Users will be able to edit timers
+* Users will be able to edit timers' titles
+* Users will be able to add Timey as a widget to various devices

 ## Prerequisities
 <h3> React </h3>